glebbash/deno-ffigen/README.md

 # deno-ffigen - FFI Bindings generator for Deno

 This tool will create typesafe bindings for a C library.
-You need to provide a C header file and shared library file.
+You just need to provide a C header file and shared library file.

 ## Status